Dedicated to John Wall (1932–2018).

 Conditions: quite windy, some clear spells, remaining more mild than of late.

 I managed a short spell with the SpaceProbe just after midnight.
 By then, Leo had moved into a favourable position in the south southeast.
 I centered the finder ‘scope on the star 53 Leonis, which lies just south of the targets in an otherwise rather empty region of sky.
 Then, charging the 3 inch with the 25mm Explorer II eyepiece, I nudged the telescope about one angular degree to the north norhwest and scrutinised the field for signs of faint fuzzies.
 Sure enough, both M 95 and M 96 show up well in the little SpaceProbe at 28x.
 The more easterly M 96 is slightly brighter than M 95.
 The latter appears rather circular with a noticeable central condensation.
 To my eye, the fainter M 96 looks a wee bit more elongated along its north−south axis.
-Both of these objects are classed as barred spirals.
-Moving these galaxies to the southern edge of the field, your eye will pick up the the giant elliptical galaxy M 105, appearing as a faint glow.
+Both of these objects are classed as barred spiral galaxies.
+Moving this pair to the southern edge of the field, your eye will pick up the giant elliptical galaxy M 105, appearing as a faint glow.

 Although the strong gusts of wind and the constant interruption from clouds prevented me staying out for very long, you can visit another delightful trio of galaxies directly east of these objects; specifically M65, M66 and NGC 3628, also featured on the map above.
 All shining with magnitudes of about 9, they present as an equally challenging target for the 3 inch reflector.
 Do give them a visit if your skies permit.